Grattan Academy

 Once you register on the website for a course, your place in the course is confirmed only once you have made payment.
 Payment must be made before the course starts.

-Register your interest in any of our courses using the form below.
+Register your interest in by completing the course registration form selecting ‘Expression of interest – no dates available’ as your course date option.
 We can also work with your organisation to custom-build a course that works for your needs.
-Please get in touch with us via info@grattan.edu.au.
+Please get in touch with us via [email protected].

 I am no longer able to attend the course that I have booked and paid for.
 Is it possible to get a refund?

-We can provide a full refund if you give 24 hours’ notice before the start time of your course, otherwise you will be charged the full amount.
+We will provide a 100% refund if you give at least two full working days’ notice before the date of your course, otherwise we reserve the right to retain the full course fee.
 Alternatively, you can find someone from your organisation to take your place instead.
 If you want to do the course another time, please register your interest on the website, and we will be in touch.